Witness the passion of a Santa Fe santero and wood carver.

-Peter Ortega is featured on this week's episode of Beyond the Gallery.
-He is a santero from Santa Fe, New Mexico.
-Peter not only enjoys the process of creating his folk art, but he's also passionate about the relationships he builds with people who he meets through his work.
+Peter Ortega is a santero from Santa Fe, New Mexico.
+He not only enjoys the process of creating his folk art, but he’s also passionate about the relationships he builds with people who he meets through his work.

 This episode of Beyond the Gallery is sponsored by the Great Southwest, located in Colorado Springs, Colorado.
 Great Southwest offers jewelry, arts and furniture, classic to contemporary.
 Learn more about Peter Ortega and view some of his work at www.greatsouthwestart.com.